How to mix Mathematics with another field of study

 Bachelor of Science students can complete a Bachelor of Engineering degree concurrently with their science program.
 Students in this program complete the equivalent of a three-year Bachelor of Science degree in Mathematics and a Bachelor of Engineering in a period of five to six calendar years, depending on whether or not a co-op program is selected for Engineering.

 Bachelor of Arts

-In the Bachelor of Arts program, Mathematics can be combined with most of the Arts or Science major or honours subjects, with the exception of Environmental Science.
+In the Bachelor of Arts program, Mathematics can be combined with most of the Arts or Science major or honours subjects.